An autocovariance-based learning framework for high-dimensional functional time series: Empirical studies

 We compare AUTO with the standard covariance-based estimation framework (COV), which proceeds in the following three steps.
-The first step performs FPCA on $\{W_{tj}(\cdot)\}_{t \in [n]}$ for each $j,$ where the truncated dimension was selected in a similar way as $d_j.$ Therefore, estimating SFLR and FFLR models are transformed into fitting multiple linear regressions with univariate response \cite[]{kong2016} and multivariate response \cite[]{fang2020}, respectively and the VFAR estimation is converted to the VAR estimation \cite[]{guo2020}.
+The first step performs FPCA on $\{W_{tj}(\cdot)\}_{t \in [n]}$ for each $j \in [p],$ where the truncated dimension was selected in the same way as $d_j.$ Therefore, estimating SFLR and FFLR models are transformed into fitting multiple linear regressions with the univariate response \citep{kong2016} and the multivariate response \citep{fang2022}, respectively and the VFAR estimation is converted to the VAR estimation \citep{guo2022}.
 The second step considers minimizing the covariance-based criterion, essentially the least squares with the addition of a group lasso type penalty.
-Such criterion can be optimized using an efficient block version of fast iterative shrinkage-thresholding algorithm developed in \cite{guo2020}, which converges faster than the commonly adopted block coordinate descent algorithm \cite[]{fan2015}.
+Such criterion can be optimized using an efficient block fast iterative shrinkage-thresholding algorithm developed in \cite{guo2022}, which converges faster than the commonly adopted block coordinate descent algorithm \citep{fan2015}.
 The third step recovers functional sparse estimates using estimated eigenfunctions.